Binary Search Algorithm Code Template

 , it means that when the while loop ends, nums[left]

-will definitely not equal target
+is certainly not equal to target

-, while nums[left-1]
+, but nums[left-1]

 might be target